How I justify the annual fee on my credit cards after the first year

 - British Airways American Express Credit Card from American Express U.K.

 You can earn one of these each and every year you hold the card by reaching the necessary spending targets.
-For me, I can easily redeem the Companion Voucher to save more money than the annual fee, so this benefit alone is worth keeping the card beyond its first year and that first year welcome bonus.
+For me, I can easily redeem the Companion Voucher to save more money than the annual fee, so this benefit alone is worth keeping the card beyond its first year and that first-year welcome bonus.

-2. Complimentary elite hotel status
+2. Complimentary hotel elite status

-I love the elite hotel statuses that come with my Platinum Card from American Express U.K., especially the Hilton Honors Gold status, which comes with free breakfast, increased points earning and room upgrades.
+I love the elite hotel statuses that come with my Platinum Card from American Express, especially the Hilton Honors Gold status, which comes with free breakfast, increased points earning and room upgrades.
 The Platinum Card does have a steep annual fee of £575, but if you are regularly staying in hotels where you can use this status, the benefits and savings can justify the fee.

 I stay in hotels regularly for both TPG work and personal travel, and have managed to obtain a lot of value from these statuses.